GoyalLab/singletCodeTools/packageSourceCode/README.md

 SingletCode is made available under a standard open-source license.
 For more details, see the LICENSE file in the repository.

-For more information about how singletCode works and using it for your sequencing data, please visit [SingletCode's homepage](https://goyallab.github.io/SingletCodeWebsite/).
+For more information, please visit [SingletCode's homepage](https://goyallab.github.io/SingletCodeWebsite/).